Hutchesons' Grammar School: Houses

-Each House has a team of four staff; Head of House and 3 Assistant Heads of House and this team is overseen by a Depute Rector.
-Each House has one Assistant responsible for the Learning Support needs of pupils within the House, providing a link between the pastoral provision and the Learning Support department.

-The House Staff work closely with form teachers and the Matron and are overseen by the Depute Rector (Pastoral).
-The Pastoral Care staff hold a Mental Health First Aid qualification.
-In addition, each House has senior pupil Mental Health Ambassadors supporting the House Staff.

-School Tartan
+School tartan

 The school tartan derives from the Hutcheson tartan with the colours changed to fit the school colours.
 It was adapted by Colin Hutcheson, a Governor of the Scottish Tartans Authority, and launched in March 2005.

-The Tartan is worn on Founders Day every year as a Kilt by the Head boy and Depute Head boy, as a skirt by the Head girl and Depute head girl and as a tie by the rector.
-Founders day service is held annually at Glasgow Cathedral on the 19th of March.
+The Tartan is worn on Founders Day every year as a kilt by the Head boy and Depute Head boy, as a skirt by the Head girl and Depute head girl and as a tie by the rector.
+Founders Day service is held annually at Glasgow Cathedral on 19 March.
 The tartan can also be found on the school scarf, which is worn with the winter uniform.

-Awards
+Academics

+The School follows the Scottish education system.

+The School's results are well above the national average and are among the best in the country, In 2019, 89.2% of Highers and Advanced Highers were awarded grade A/B. The same year, 78.6% of National 5s were awarded grade A.

+In 2019, the school had the second-highest exam results in Scotland, in 2022 they had the fifth-highest.

+Accolades

-In November 2011, Hutchesons' Grammar School was named the 'Scottish Independent Secondary school of the year'.
+In November 2011, Hutchesons' Grammar School was named the 'Scottish Independent Secondary School of the Year' by the Independent Schools Council.

-In December 2022, Hutchesons' Senior School was in the top 5 Independent Secondary Schools in Scotland.
+In December 2022, Hutchesons' Senior School was named in The Times top five Independent Secondary Schools in Scotland.

-In 2023, The schools Pipe band made their debut at the Scottish Schools Pipe Band championships and won 1st place in their category.